PatrickHeaney/dynamous_ai_tutor/examples/PLANNING.md

    - Short-term conversation memory
    - Long-term memory extraction and storage
    - Memory deduplication mechanism
+   - use `from mem0 import Memory' instead of mem0ai

 4. **AI Agent**
    - LLM integration (with both local and cloud options)